duffau/pres/boosting/pydata-cph/slides.md

 ::::::::::::::

 ::: notes
+- Youav Freund - Israeli - Post Doc at UC San Diego - 34 years at the time
+- Robert E Schapire - Post doc at Princeton - 32 years at the time
 - Motivate AdaBoost by an Hedging example
 - Choose the allocation of money to gamblers placing bets on your behalf
 - Minimize difference to best performing gambler in a online scheme